 LGBT+ Progress Flag

 In 2018, Daniel Quasar a graphic designer, dramatically redesigned the flag.
-In addition to the black and brown stripes, he also added stripes of pink, light blue and white from the Transgender (trans) flag.
-This new flag called the Progress Pride Flag was designed to also represent the LGBT+ communities of colour, people living with AIDS, people no longer living and the trans community.
+In addition to the black and brown stripes, he also added stripes of pink, light blue and white from the Trans flag.
+This new flag called the Progress Pride Flag was designed to also represent the LGBT+ communities of colour, the trans community, people living with HIV, and people no longer living.
 The main section is left as the six-stripe flag, and the chevron on the left with the new colours was designed to represent the ongoing march towards progress.

 The bisexual pride flag was introduced in 1998 by Michael Page as an effort to give bisexual people their own rallying symbol similar to the gay rainbow flag.
 The pink represents attraction to same sex, related to the pink triangle.
 The blue triangle represents opposite sex attraction and the purple gained from mixing the two represents attraction to both same and opposite sex people.